Classifying Evangelion: From Zero-Shot to Training Heads

 A foundation model (CLIP, ViT, etc.) produces embeddings — dense vector representations of content.
 An embedding captures what an image “is about” as a list of numbers, where similar images end up with similar numbers.
 A training head is a small neural network layer trained on top of those embeddings for a specific classification task.
 The foundation model stays frozen; only the head is trained.

-Why this matters: you get the representation power of a model trained on billions of examples, but you only need a small labeled dataset (20–100+ images per category) to teach it your specific taxonomy.
+Why this matters: this provides the representation power of a model trained on billions of examples, while only requiring a small labeled dataset (20–100+ images per category) to teach it a specific taxonomy.
 Training is fast (minutes, not days), cheap, and the head is tiny — easy to version, swap, or A/B test independently of the base model.

 Binary heads

 The simplest case — two buckets.
 “Human” vs “no human”.
 “Safe for work” vs “not safe for work”.
-You collect examples of each, train a head, and it outputs a score between 0 and 1.
-Pick a threshold and you have a binary classifier.
-Binary heads are easy to reason about, easy to evaluate, and often the first thing you build — a single head that filters out content you don’t want before anything else runs.
+Collect examples of each, train a head, and it outputs a score between 0 and 1.
+Pick a threshold and it’s a binary classifier.
+Binary heads are easy to reason about, easy to evaluate, and often the first thing to build — a single head that filters out unwanted content before anything else runs.

 Multi-bucket heads

-When a dimension has more than two states, you add more buckets.
+When a dimension has more than two states, add more buckets.
 Content rating is a natural example — G (general audience), PG (some mild content), R (restricted, adult themes), X (explicit).
 The buckets are ordered, mutually exclusive, and the set is closed.
-The head outputs a score per bucket and you take the highest.
+The head outputs a score per bucket and the highest wins.
 Multi-bucket heads need more training data (each bucket needs its own examples) but the mechanics are the same.

 Stacking heads